Front Palace (Bangkok)

 Most of the Front Palace was built under Surasinghanat, who had been named by Rama I, though it saw further additions and modifications throughout the periods.
 It was home to five of the six Princes of the Front Palace, until the death of Wichaichan in 1885, after which the position was abolished by King Chulalongkorn in favour of a modern succession system.
 The palace compound was subsequently converted for various functions.
 Today, only the buildings of the main residence remain, housing the Bangkok National Museum.
 Other parts of the historical compound are now occupied by Thammasat University, the National Theatre, the Bunditpatanasilpa Institute, and the northern part of Sanam Luang.
+While almost all of walls and all fortifications were dismantled.

 Origin of the term "Front Palace"

 Prince Damrong Rajanubhab proposed two explanations for the origin of the term "Front Palace" (Wang Na), the official residence of the Maha Uparat (Viceroy).
 First, he argued that it was called the "Front Palace" because it was located in front of the main Royal Palace.
 In Ayutthaya, the Maha Uparat's residence, such as Chantharakasem Palace, stood on the eastern side of the royal compound, which was regarded as the "front".

 Second, he suggested that the term derived from traditional Siamese military organization.
 In wartime, the king commanded the main royal force (the "royal army"), while the Maha Uparat led the vanguard or "front division" (fai na).
 The residence of this commander was called the "front division palace" (wang fai na), which was later shortened in common usage to simply "Front Palace" (wang na).

 Damrong also observed parallels in neighboring polities.
 In Burmese, the Viceroy was known as the "Lord of the Front Palace", and in northern tributary states such as Chiang Mai, the title of the Uparat was "Chao Ho Na" ("Lord of the Front Hall"), reflecting the same idea of a "front" residence.

 Ayutthaya had, in addition to the Front Palace, a "Rear Palace" (Wang Lang), located behind the main royal palace and apparently unknown in other kingdoms.
 The Rear Palace was the residence of the prince titled Krom Phra Ratchawang Bowon Sathan Phimuk, and both the person and his residence were called the "Rear Palace," just like the Front Palace.

 The system continued in early Rattanakosin, but the Rear Palace in Bangkok was moved to the west bank of the Chao Phraya River, opposite the Grand Palace.
 Prince Anurak Devesh was appointed as Rear Palace by Rama I, and he was the first and only holder of that title in the Rattanakosin period.